zoniiscoding/clara-ai-assignment/README.md

 tasks/demo1_task.json
 ```

+Because paid APIs were not allowed under the assignment constraints, this project implements a **mock task tracker** using JSON files.

-Each task represents a review item that would normally be created in tools like Asana.
+Each task represents a review item that would normally be created in a task management system such as Asana.

 ---

 ## Logging

-The pipeline logs all processing steps for traceability.

-Logs are stored in:
+Pipeline operations are logged to:

 ```
 logs/pipeline.log
 ```

-Example log events:
+Example logged events:

 - transcript processing
 - agent generation